-The JPI Oceans Joint Action on Underwater Noise held its project’s mid-term meeting on 20-21 June at the University of Padua, Italy, marking an important milestone in addressing anthropogenic noise pollution in marine environments.
+The JPI Oceans Joint Action on Underwater Noise held its project’s mid-term meeting on 20-21 June in Padua, Italy, marking an important milestone in addressing anthropogenic noise pollution in marine environments.
 This initiative, spearheaded by Italy and Germany, involves five key projects running since 2022, each focusing on the impacts of underwater noise on marine ecosystems.

 During the mid-term meeting, these projects got together to assess the advancements and outputs of each project against initial expectations, to strengthen collaboration between projects and to plan for impactful dissemination of results and stakeholder engagement.